Pantry moths can get into sealed packages, but the damage they do is limited to the food inside, and the time they are in contact with it.

 They are tiny, translucent creatures attracted to light and often bite through the sealing tape on the packaging.
 They usually enter packages when a package is accidentally opened or damaged by human hands when removing items from it.

 In nearly all households, some kind of infestation is typical.
 However, as long as you take proactive measures, you should be able to prevent too much damage.
-One suitable method to stop pantry moths in their tracks is to put a piece of tin foil over your bagged item before sealing it with sealer tape.
+One suitable method to stop pantry moths in their tracks is putting a piece of tin foil over your bagged item before sealing it with sealer tape.

 Furthermore, there are a few homemade traps that you can make using dry cooking oil and brown paper bags.
 Sprinkle some cooking oil on the bottom of the bag, seal it up and place it in a dark cupboard.
 Leave it there for at least three days.
 You can tell if you have pantry moths by their small black droppings inside the bag.
 If the bag is full of these droppings, you know you have an infestation.